datarootsio/prefect-dbt-flow/GETTING_STARTED.md

 ```shell
 pip install prefect==2.13.5
 ```

+*Note*: prefect-dbt-flow does not depend on dbt, so make sure your environment has dbt or a dbt-adapter installed.

 ## Creating a Prefect Flow
 To get started, you'll need to create a Prefect flow that incorporates your dbt project.
 Here's a step-by-step guide: